Welcome to Iruya

-The journey is worth it in itself.
-Turning off RN 9, 26km north of Humahuaca, the ripio road ascends to a spectacular 4000m pass that marks the Jujuy–Salta provincial boundary.
+The journey is worthwhile in itself.
+Turning off RN 9, 26km north of Humahuaca, the ripio (gravel) road ascends to a 4000m pass at the Jujuy–Salta provincial boundary.
 Here, there’s a massive apacheta (travelers’ cairn).
-The plastic bottles are from liquid offerings to Pachamama.
+Those discarded plastic bottles once carried liquid offerings to Pachamama.

-There’s a bank with ATM in town and an internet place, both on San Martín.
+There’s a bank with ATM and a gas station.